Household Waste Collection Service Standards

 1.9 Additional or replacement recycling and food bins and liners will be provided by the council free of charge to encourage households to participate in or increase their recycling, as long as the bins are being used correctly.
 New or additional bins can be applied for via the Council website and rolls of liners will be available for collection from Council buildings and libraries.

-1.10 Grey, recycling, food waste and green waste bins/containers will be replaced by the Council if the container falls into the waste collection vehicle on collection day or the collection vehicle damages the bin on collection, no charge will be made for a replacement or delivery.
+1.10 General waste, recycling, food waste and green waste bins/containers will be replaced by the Council if the container falls into the waste collection vehicle on collection day or the collection vehicle damages the bin on collection, no charge will be made for a replacement or delivery.
 Kitchen caddies which are damaged are the responsibility of the householder to replace.

 1.11 In the event that a bin/container is stolen from within the household’s property boundary the householder is expected to pay for a replacement bin.
 If a bin is lost under any other circumstances the Council will use its discretion in re-charging for a replacement.
 No delivery charge will apply.